-When V=1, a virtual instruction exception (code 22) is normally raised instead of an illegal instruction exception if the attempted instruction is HS-qualified but is prevented from executing when V=1 due to insufficient privilege or because the instruction is expressly disabled by a supervisor or hypervisor CSR such as scounteren or hcounteren.
+When V=1, a virtual instruction exception (code 22) is normally raised instead of an illegal instruction exception if the attempted instruction is HS-qualified but is prevented from executing when V=1 either due to insufficient privilege or because the instruction is expressly disabled by a supervisor or hypervisor CSR such as scounteren or hounteren.
 An instruction is HS-qualified if it would be valid to execute in HS-mode (for some values of the instruction's register operands), assuming fields TSR and TVM of CSR mstatus are both zero.

 Special rules apply for CSR instructions that access 32-bit high-half CSRs such as cycleh and htimedeltah.
-When V=1 and XLEN>32, an attempt to access a high-half supervisor-level CSR, high-half VS CSR, or high-half unprivileged CSR always raises an illegal instruction exception.
+When V=1 and XLEN>32, an attempt to access a high-half supervisor-level CSR, high-half hypervisor CSR, high-half VS CSR, or high-half unprivileged CSR always raises an illegal instruction exception.
 And in VS-mode, if the XLEN for VU-mode is greater than 32, an attempt to access a high-half user-level CSR (distinct from an unprivileged CSR) always raises an illegal instruction exception.
 On the other hand, when V=1 and XLEN=32, an invalid attempt to access a high-half S-level, hypervisor, VS, or unprivileged CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR instruction for the partner low-half CSR (e.g. cycle or htimedelta) is HS-qualified.
-Likewise, in VS-mode, if the XLEN for VU-mode is 32, an invalid attempt to access a high-half user-level CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR instruction for the partner low-half CSR is HS-qualified.
+Likewise, in VS-mode, if the XLEN for VU-mode is 32, an invalid attempt to access a high-half user-level CSR raises a virtual instruction exception instead of an illegal instruction exception if the same CSR instruction for the partner low-half CSR is HS-qualified.